sillsdev/SpeechAnalyzer/DEVELOPER.md

 # Build Speech Analyzer
 To build Speech Analyzer, do the following:
-1. Open Visual Studio 2019 and select and open the solution file : *SpeechAnalyzer\SpeechAnalyzer.sln.*
+1. Open Visual Studio 2019 as Administrator and select and open the solution file : *SpeechAnalyzer\SpeechAnalyzer.sln.*
+(Administrator rights needed to get SAUtils to register its library)
 1. On the menu bar, select the *Debug* or *Release* configuration.
 If you want to build a installer executable later on, you will need to select the *Release* configuration.
 1. In the solution explorer, right click on the *SA* project and select the *Set as Startup Project* menu item.
 1. Use *Ctrl-Alt-F7* or select *Build/Rebuild Solution* from the menu to build the project.